The market action sums up all needs, wants and expectations of all participants and as such delivers key information regarding probable future trends.

 Technical analysis - or behavioral finance - is the process of analyzing historical market action, primarily through the use of charts, in an attempt to determine the most probable direction of future price trends.

 There is a distinction between market action and price action.
 While the terms are sometimes used interchangeably, market action encompasses all primary sources of information available to a technical analyst: price, volume, time, and, open interest, if applicable.

 Fundamental analysis requires that investment and trading opportunity is understood by analyzing macro- and micro-economic fundamentals.
 While fundamental analysis is a big part of the decision-making process, we believe that a fundamentals-only approach is limited and incomplete.
-Markets can remain irrational much longer than traders can stay solvent, so it is necessary to fine-tune the timing of investment and trading decisions.
+Markets oftentimes remain irrational much longer than traders can stay solvent and sometimes even do the very opposite of what the fundamentals would otherwise suggest they should be doing.
+Consequently, it is necessary to fine-tune the timing of all and any investment and trading decisions.

 Technical analysis is based on three assumptions: